Key Points

 The main goal of an ILIT is to provide liquidity to the insured’s estate on the death of the insured and/or to pass death benefit proceeds to the insured’s beneficiaries free of federal estate taxes.

-When the insured passes away, the death benefit proceeds of the policy are held and/or distributed as provided by the terms of the ILIT.
+When the insured dies, the policy’s death benefit proceeds are held and/or distributed in accordance with the ILIT’s terms.

-The Trustee of the ILIT is responsible for following the terms of the ILIT, but customarily the Trustee is authorized to use the proceeds to loan money to, or purchase assets from, the insured’s estate.
+The Trustee of the ILIT is responsible for complying with the ILIT’s terms, but customarily is authorized to use the proceeds to lend money to or purchase assets from the insured’s estate.

-Because the policy is owned and held by the Trustee of the ILIT, the death benefit proceeds of the policy are not subject to federal estate taxes.
+Because the policy is owned and held by the ILIT’s Trustee, the policy’s death benefit proceeds are not subject to federal estate taxes.

-They could, however, depending on how the ILIT is drafted, provide a source of liquidity in the insured’s estate.
+They could, however, depending on how the ILIT is drafted, provide liquidity in the insured’s estate.

-With that said, one major benefit of using an ILIT is that you can appoint a Trustee who understands the importance of having liquidity to pay any taxes, debts, or other estate-related needs.
+With that said, one significant benefit of using an ILIT is that you can appoint a Trustee who understands the importance of having liquidity to pay any taxes, debts, or other estate-related needs.

 What if the Life Insurance Requires Regular Payments?